 - Remove the tart from the oven and reduce the temperature 350°F.

-- While the tart crust bakes cream butter with sugar, vanilla, lemon zest and lemon juice until homogeneous.
+- While the tart crust bakes, cream the butter with sugar, vanilla, lemon zest, lemon juice and salt until smooth.
 Scrape the bowl thoroughly.
 Add the cream cheese and mix until smooth.
 Scrape the bowl thoroughly.
-Add the eggs and flavorings and mix just until combined.
+Add the eggs and mix just until combined.

 - Pour the cheesecake filling into the pre-baked tart shell and bake until the filing is set all the way to the center, about 12-15 minutes.